Android-for-Python/Camera4Kivy/README.md

 Face detect, MLKit is Android only.
 Illustrates using the ImageProxy api.

 ### [C4K-TFLite-Example](https://github.com/Android-for-Python/c4k_tflite_example)
 Object classification.
-Illustrates a computationally expensive algorithm (not necessarily a characteristic of Tensorflow Lite), and writing text to the Preview image.
+Illustrates using a large Tensorflow Lite model, and writing text to the Preview image.

 ## Preview Widget